Krillian111/blog/src/markdown/about-me.md

 # About me

 - Fullstack developer from Germany with a preference for Backend and DevOps.
-I don't enjoy designing UIs - I am not good at it but I am happy to realize a Designers vision.
+I am happy to realize a UI Designer's visions if necessary but it's not my strength.
 - Moved to the US in 2021.
 - Got into programming during an undergrad internship in 2014.
 Continued to develop web applications during my graduate degree in mathematics.
 Never looked back.
 - I like getting to the bottom of things.
 I don't get frustrated easily when things get more complicated.
 Reading specifications or documentation is the main way I learn things, not a big fan of just superficially learning from videos or StackOverflow.
 They are more an inspiration to find good sources and clarify ambiguity of terminology.